Tachyon711/midori10/README.md

 # Midori Next Generation v.10.0.2
+> [!WARNING] Some Electron-based applications, especially browsers might be unsafe to use and consume a lot of resources.
+For general use, I recommend using [Ungoogled Chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/).

 This repository is for archiving purposes only, no copyright infringement intended.
 Midori Next Generation v.10.0.2 is an Electron-based browser for Windows, released sometime around 2022 prior Astian Inc.'s website redesign.
 It is a fork of [Wexond](https://github.com/wexond/browser-base).
 It comes with almost everything a browser ships with, I suppose.
 It works just fine on poltato pcs as well, just in case.

 ## Features